Honoring Your Healing: Navigating People Who Feel Threatened by Your Growth

 Share

-One of the hardest parts of healing isn’t the inner work.
-It’s noticing how people react to the new you.
-You start setting boundaries, speaking up, choosing peace, and making healthier decisions… and suddenly someone in your life is uncomfortable, distant, or even upset.
+You start setting boundaries, speaking up, choosing peace, and making healthier decisions… and suddenly someone in your life feels uncomfortable, distant, or even upset.

 And you’re left wondering: